Tidal Basin: Design

-The basin is designed to release 250 e6USgal of water captured at high tide twice a day.
-The inlet gates, located on the Potomac side of the basin, allow water to enter the basin during high tide.
+The Tidal Basin covers an area of about 107 acre and is 10 ft deep.
+The Army Corps of Engineers designed the Basin to enable it to release 250 e6USgal of water captured at high tide twice a day.
+The inlet gates, located on the Potomac side of the Basin, allow water to enter the Basin during high tide.
 During this time, the outlet gates, on the Washington Channel side, close to store incoming water and block the flow of water and sediment into the channel.